This Christmas Tree Collar is such a smart, easy and inexpensive do-it-yourself project. Let me show you how to make one with this simple tutorial!

-I absolutely love the look of this woven tree collar around the base of our Hand Crafted Christmas Tree but I am not a huge fan of the typical price tag.
-Most tree collars retail for upwards of $60 and that’s a big investment for something that you may want to change out every year.
+I absolutely love the look of this woven tree collar around the base of our Hand Crafted Christmas Tree but I am not a huge fan of the typical price tag at Home Depot.
+Most metal collars retail for upwards of $60 and that’s a big investment for something that you may want to change out every year.

 This post contains affiliate links.